“YOLO!” “I can’t even…” “Epic!”

 How to Keep Up with American Slang

-Listen to your classmates to understand which slang expressions are appropriate for your area and social group.
+Listen to your classmates to understand which current slang expressions are appropriate for your area and social group.
 This can be a conversation starter, too: If you do not understand something, ask!

-If you hear unfamiliar slang terms, do not worry.
+If you hear unfamiliar slang words, do not worry.
 Even Americans are not aware of all the terms and what they mean.
 Just use good judgment and you will be able to use American slang effectively, on campus and off.